mvila/ec2-backup/README.md

 Easy backup your EC2 instances.

-`ec2-backup` creates snapshots of all attached volumes of an EC2 instance and automatically purges snapshots which not correspond to:
+`ec2-backup` creates snapshots of all attached volumes of an EC2 instance and automatically purges snapshots that not correspond to:

 * the last 10 days,
 * the last 10 mondays,